-Many keys discussed below control features and options not displayed on the Model 1130 scoreboard.
-For instance, Model 1130 has no Game Clock or Horn.
+Many keys discussed below control features and options not displayed on the Model 1720 (or 1520) scoreboard.
+For instance, neither Model 1720 nor Model 1520 has a Clock display or Horn.

-SET CLOCK - This key allows the operator to set the Game Clock to any time from 0:00 to 99:59.
+1. SET CLOCK - This key allows the operator to edit or set the Game Clock to any time from 0:00 to 9:59:59.
 The LCD display prompts with the current time.
 Pressing [ENTER] accepts whatever time value is showing in the lower right prompt area of the LCD.
 Use the numeric keypad to enter a new time value.
-For instance, to set the Game Clock to 45:00, first press [SET CLOCK]
+For instance, to set the Game Clock to 45:00, first press [SET CLOCK].